neontribe/my-best-life/README.md

 - Committing to repo will throw a warning message if the structure isn't inline with the [commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint)

+## Deploying to Live

+Our hosting provider Vercel will automatically build and redeploy the live site when any changes are detected on the `main` branch of this repo.
+Therefore, to deploy from staging to live we need to merge our changes from the `development` branch into `main`.
+We can do this by making and merging a pull request.

+- Click the [Pull requests](https://github.com/neontribe/my-best-life/pulls) tab at the top of the page
+- From here, choose `New pull request` to reach the [Compare changes](https://github.com/neontribe/my-best-life/compare) page.

+This is where we can make a new pull request.

+- Using the dropdowns, select:
+- base: main
+- compare: development

+This sets which branches we are looking to merge, and the order is important.
+After selecting, a list of commits and files changed should load.
+Outside of sprint development, the files changed should _only_ be the copy files for the services.

+- Choose the `Files changed` tab
+- Scroll through and check that the changes match expectations of what you want to release
+- If they do, click `New pull request`
+- If not, use the CMS to amend content.
+This will update the content in the development branch

+The next page lets you add a title and description to the PR.
+This is probably unnecessary for a PR that just moves content between branches.

+- Add any title/description you'd like, or leave the default values
+- Click `Create pull request`

+Your PR should now be made, but we need to merge it for the live site to update.
+Deploy branches are protected from merging by status checks.
+Vercel bot will comment shortly after a PR is made with a link to the build status check and a deploy preview.
+A yellow circle means the build is in progress, a green tick means the build was successful and passes the status check, and a red cross means the build has failed.
+If the build has failed, the logs will need to be checked to find out why.

+You can use the deploy preview link as another check to make sure what you are deploying matches expectations.

+The other status check is for the PR should be reviewed.
+An admin can bypass this, though this should only be done for copy changes from the CMS.
+Either:

+- Ask for the PR to be reviewed
+- After approval, click `Merge pull request`
+- Click `Confirm merge`

+Or

+- Use the checkbox `Merge without waiting for requirements to be met (administrators only)`
+- Click `Merge pull request`
+- Click `Confirm merge`

+Your PR should now be merged and the live site will update shortly!

 ## 📃 Useful Information

 ### Global styles